zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-an-existing-rest-api-service-without-code-changes.md

 7. [(Optional) Check the log of the API Mediation Layer](#optional-check-the-log-of-the-api-mediation-layer)
 8. [(Optional) Reload the services definition after the update when the API Mediation Layer is already started](#optional-reload-the-services-definition-after-the-update-when-the-api-mediation-layer-is-already-started)

-**Tip:** For more information about the structure of APIs and which APIs to expose in the Zowe API Mediation Layer, see [Onboarding Overview](api-mediation-onboard-overview.md).
+**Tip:** For more information about the structure of APIs and which APIs to expose in the Zowe API Mediation Layer, see the [Onboarding Overview](api-mediation-onboard-overview.md).

 ## Identify the APIs that you want to expose